-Describe the direction given by the Governor (NMDWS) and the LWDB to the one-stop operator to ensure priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient consistent with WIOA sec.
-134(c)(3)(E) and §680.600 of the WIOA DOL Rule.
+Describe the direction given by the Governor (NMDWS) and the LWDB to the onestop operator to ensure priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals

 WCCNM staff continues to ensure that Priority of Services are offered to Veterans, Veteran families, low-income individuals and those deemed basic skills deficient through assessment.
 Effective July 1, 2015 the Workforce Innovation and Opportunity Act (WIOA) required that the Priority of Service Policy to be implemented.
 The WCCNM approved Operational Policy NO. OP-404, Change - 4 to reflect WIOA requirements effective also on July 1, 2015